Showing results for de

 repetition

-The most useful translation for de is of, because nearly every way it's used connects back to a single idea: one thing comes from, belongs to, or is defined by another0.
+The most useful translations for de are of or from.
+Nearly every way it's used connects back to a single idea: one thing comes from, belongs to, or is defined by another0.

 de